 North from Banff, there is a very fine trail ride to Mystic Lake, along the side of Mount Norquay and down to Forty-Mile Creek.
 It cannot be made in one day, but near Mystic Lake there is a specially-constructed log house with sleeping quarters and cookstove, where the night can be spent.
 An extension can be made to Sawback Lake.
-Organized rides to Stoney, Sawback and Mystic Lakes will leave Banff by special arrangement.
+Organized rides to these points will leave Banff by special arrangement.